ItsGreyedOut/Indianfood-Rainfall/readme.md

 # Project 2 Description:

 A Case Study of Extract, Transform, Load

-# 🧐 Topic:  The coorlation of Indian food recipes and rainfall.
+# 🧐 Topic:  The corelation of Indian food recipes and rainfall.

 ![alt text](http://github.com/itsgreyedout/project-2/blob/master/images/indianfood2.png?raw=true)
+# Extraction:
+Data files used to extract the data from are csv files and are extracted using Python, Pandas in Jupyter notebook.

+Below are the links to the Datasets used.

 # Datasets used:
 Dataset 1: https://www.kaggle.com/sampannathapaliya/indian-fooddemographic-filtering
 Dataset 2: https://www.kaggle.com/rajanand/rainfall-in-india

+# Transformation:

 # Description of Findings
 Description of findings: